matrix-org/matrix-spec-proposals/proposals/2448-blurhash-for-media.md

 [BlurHash](https://blurha.sh) is a compact representation of a placeholder for an image (or the frame of a video).
 Currently in Matrix, clients must display a placeholder image in the message timeline while a piece of media is loading.
-Some clients, such as Riot, simply display an empty space.
+Some clients, such as Element, simply display an empty space.

 While thumbnails exist to combat this to some degree, they still need to be downloaded from a homeserver, which is not instantaneous.